imbo/imbo/README.markdown

     pear install pecl/mongo
     pear install phpDocumentor
     pear install phpunit/phploc
+    pear install pdepend/PHP_Depend
+    pear install phpunit/phpcpd
     apt-get install ant

 For MongoDB I followed the steps on http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages when I installed it.

 It's worth noting that you don't need all of the above software to just do a quick fix and send me a pull request.
 If you want to run the complete test suite or the whole build process you will need all of it.

+If you send me a pull request I would appreciate it if you include tests for all new code as well and make sure that the test suite passes.

 ## REST API
 PHPIMS uses a REST API to manage the images.
 Each image will be identified by an MD5 sum of the image itself and the original file extension, that will be referred to as &lt;image&gt; for the remainder of this document.